MehmetBozkir/Js_Project_8_Canvas/README.md

   Features
   ------------

-  A working model that combines js, css and html
+  A working model that combines js, css and html.

   Screen Shot